golemfactory/golem-docs/src/pages/docs/creators/javascript/guides/golem-images.md

 ### Execution environment

-Golem's virtual machine runtime is an primary execution environment.
+Golem's virtual machine runtime is currently the primary execution environment.
 This runtime allows provider nodes to run Docker-like images defined by Golem application developers.
-The runtime is a binary used by `yagna` service on provider nodes.
-A given runtime is responsible for running a certain type of an image (we have separate runtimes for VMs and for WASM code).
+The runtime is a binary used by the `yagna` service on provider nodes.
+A given runtime is responsible for running a certain type of image (we have separate runtimes for VMs and for WASM code).
 In the case of Golem VMs, the runtime being used is ya-runtime-vm.

 ## Golem image creation